Rural Accommodation

 Carrickfergus Castle

-Carrickfergus Castlle is one of Northern Ireland’s most striking monuments whether you approach it from land, sea, or air.
-With over 800 years of history behind it, today it is under the care of the NIEA and is open to the public for fun days out, or to those wishing to learn more about its history.
-Apart from its initial construction, there have been a number of alterations to the castle over the course of its history.
+One of Northern Ireland’s most striking monuments whether you approach it from land, sea, or air.
+With over 800 years of history behind it, today it is open to the public for fun days out, or to those wishing to learn more about its history.

 Old Bushmills Distillery